cloudflare/webcm/README.md

 ### Server functionality

-Zaraz provides a couple of methods that allow a tool to introduce server-side functionality:
+External Components provides a couple of methods that allow a tool to introduce server-side functionality:

 #### `proxy`